Parliamentary.ai

 Overview

-This bill aims to increase transparency in political advertising during elections and referendums in the UK.
-It requires advertisers to submit details of their election and referendum advertisements to the electoral commission within 24 hours of publication, and mandates clearer attribution of campaign spending.
+This bill amends the Political Parties, Elections and Referendums Act 2000 to increase transparency in election and referendum advertising.
+It requires advertisers to submit details of their advertisements to the electoral commission within 24 hours of publication, and mandates clearer attribution of campaign spending.

 Description

-- New requirement for reporting political advertisements: Advertisers must submit copies of advertisements, distribution details, targeting information (if used), and any other information requested by the Electoral Commission within 24 hours of publication.
-The Commission will then make this information public.
+• Transparency in Advertising: Advertisers of election or referendum material must provide the Electoral Commission with a copy of the advertisement, distribution details, targeting information used (if any), and any other information the Commission requests within 24 hours of publication.
+The Commission will then make this information publicly available.

 Government Spending

-The bill doesn't directly specify an increase or decrease in government spending.
-The costs will be associated with the Electoral Commission's increased workload in processing and publishing the advertising information, and enforcement.
-No figures are provided in the bill itself.
+The bill doesn't directly specify any increase or decrease in government spending.
+The main cost will likely be associated with the Electoral Commission's increased workload in processing and publishing the additional information required from advertisers.

 Groups Affected